weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 ### Setting up the Swarm

-From the 3 VMs to provision, chose one that will be the Swarm master, or more precisely can be referred to as a `bootstrap or head node`, since Weave has no specific knowledge of a Swarm master and its agents.
-In this instance, `weave-1` will serve as the `head node` .
+From the 3 VMs to provision, chose one that will act as the Swarm master.
+Since Weave has no specific knowledge of a Swarm master and its agents, weave-1 is more accurately referred to as a `bootstrap or head node`.
 The workflow is as follows:

   1. create `weave-1` as a Swarm master